lucasledesma/SignalRDemo/README.md

-# SignalRDemo
+# Real Time Web
-SignalRDemo

-In this project you can fine the different ways o get real time (or near real time) updates.
+In this project you can find different ways to get real time (or near real time) updates in the browser.

-I demo how to use polling, long polling, server sent events and signalR.
+I demo the following mechanisms:

+* Polling
+* Long Polling
+* Server Sent Events
+* Websockets
+* SignalR